jinyus/dart_beacon/Readme.md

     -   [lastData](#asyncvaluelastdata): Returns the latest valid data value or null.
 -   [Beacon.family](#beaconfamily): Create and manage a family of related beacons.
 -   [Extension Methods](#extensions): Additional methods for beacons that can be chained.
-    -   [wrap](#mywritablewrapanybeacon): Wraps an existing beacon and comsumes its values
+    -   [wrap](#mywritablewrapanybeacon): Wraps an existing beacon and consumes its values
     -   [next](#mybeaconnext): Allows awaiting the next value as a future.
     -   [buffer](#mybeaconbuffer): Returns a [Beacon.bufferedCount](#beaconbufferedcount) that wraps this beacon.
     -   [bufferTime](#mybeaconbuffertime): Returns a [Beacon.bufferedTime](#beaconbufferedtime) that wraps this beacon.